pauljayoj/CS584/README.md

 # CS584
 Music Recommendation Algorithm

-We built a music recommendation algorithm to recommend music to users based on the tracn the choose and genre.
+We built a music recommendation algorithm to recommend music to users based on music genre.